Ayodeleohh/Trump-Regrets/README.md

 Below are the two wordclouds created to visualize the most frequently used words.

-Trump's Most Used Words

 ![trump twees wordcloud](https://user-images.githubusercontent.com/6904744/36347689-bcf58564-141a-11e8-8ee5-7bcb1b32be17.png)

-Regretter's Most Used Words
 ![regret tweet](https://user-images.githubusercontent.com/6904744/36347698-139d4816-141b-11e8-9a5f-929b293d7e77.png)

 Now I'll show the average sentiment of tweets between the two accounts.
 I found that despite Donald Trump's nature, overall his tweets seemed positive in sentiment.
 While not unexpected, the tweets from people who regret voting for him are negative on average.